youpiyoful/food_substitute/README.md

 ## Setup
 - you need to configure your database connection in a dict in config.py
+- Use the sql script for create database and table
+- Launch setup.py for populate your database.
 - you can modify the interesting list in the config.py
-- you can modify value of the object OpenFoodFacts in config.py (if you don't value default exist)
+- you can modify value of the object OpenFoodFacts in config.py (if you don't do that,  value default exist)

 ## Behavior driven development :